Fermion quantum criticality far from equilibrium: Symmetry analysis and effective action

 For the present model, this structure is most transparent in the basis of the fields $\chi$ corresponding to the annihilation operators $\hat{x}$ of the topological dark state, where the Hermitian matrix $P \sim \tau_z$ is diagonal, and the transformed matrices $\sim U H U^\dag$ and $\sim U D U^\dag$, which govern the spectral properties, take a similar form as in Eq.~\eqref{eq:FDS_matrices} up to pre-factors.

 An emergent weak $U(1)$ symmetry appears in the long wavelength theory near the dark state, which in this basis is implemented as

 In the basis of $\psi = U^\dag\chi$ (cf. Eq.~\eqref{eq:coherent_sup_x}, Eq.~\eqref{eq:WfU}), the symmetry is specified via $\tau_z \to U^\dag \tau_zU$; regardless, it is a global symmetry generated by a single transformation parameter $\theta$.
-Invariance under this symmetry enforces $d_{d+1} = h_{d+1} = 0$, thereby ensuring the simultaneous diagonalizability of the retarded and Keldysh Green’s functions, $G^R$ and $G^K$, as anticipated.
+Invariance under this symmetry enforces $d_{d+1} = h_{d+1} = 0$, thereby ensuring the simultaneous diagonalizability of the retarded and Keldysh Green’s functions, $G^R$ and $G^K$, as anticipated (cf. discussion below Eq.~\eqref{eq:invfdr}).

 More generally, in $d=3$, the microscopic symmetries decompose the local Hilbert space into two blocks corresponding to the fundamental representations of the two $SU(2)$ factors in Spin($4$).
 The mesoscopic action then exhibits an emergent weak global $U(1)$ symmetry, which fully diagonalizes these blocks into states with definite "magnetic" spin quantum number, labeled by the eigenvalues of $\tau_z$.
 In the field-theoretic language, the resulting decomposition of the operator space imposes that the renormalized matrices $H$, $D$, and $P$ remain simultaneously diagonalizable.